kstenschke/doShell/README.md

   therefor a completely unsuspicious "vanilla" browser useragent and -footprint (no traces of Selenium in JS window object) is sent while performing automated browser operations

+To rapidly get an idea of doShell's syntax and some of it's abilities, also have a glance at the included [script examples](#script-examples).

 ### Mission targets